billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ## Shopping on Hetzner

-Let's say you have your domain ready and now you're for the next step - buying your own remote server.
-Hetzner was an obvious choice for me compared to other companies that charges quite a lot for the same offerings (looking at you Heroku and Digital Ocean).
-Hetzner is really cheap and seems like a popular choice among the Coolify crowd.
+Let's say you have your domain ready, and now you're for the next step - buying your remote server.
+Hetzner was an obvious choice for me compared to other companies that charge quite a lot for the same offerings (looking at you, Heroku and Digital Ocean).
+Hetzner is cheap and seems like a popular choice among the Coolify crowd.

 When picking a server, there are some details you want to pay attention to:

-- the location where you think most your traffic will come from (I chose Germany since it's a nice in-between Continental US and Asia)
+- the location where you think most of your traffic will come from (I chose Germany since it's a nice in-between Continental US and Asia)

 ![hetzner server location options](../../../public/images/blog/self-hosting/hetzner-location-selection.png)